chrispo-git/ult-s/changelog/how2changelog.md

 # Preface
 Catalog ALL of your changes, pull requests should CHANGE the changelog within the PR.
-I recommend you look at mario's (currently unfinished lmao) changelog file for reference.
+I recommend you look at mario's changelog file for reference.
 Theres a copy of the default fighter_param for reference at scripts/data/default.xml

 # Guidelines